shotofcovfefe/questionable-beta/content/posts/006-climbing-shoes.md

 But I’m itching to get back on the wall.

-The skin on my fingers has grown back in spades and my callouses are thicc.
-Spare time's been hard to come by what with starting a new gig and all.
+The skin on my fingers has grown back in spades and boy oh boy are the callouses *thicc*.
+Spare time's been hard to come by what with my starting a new gig and all.
 The last week has been a blur of meeting people, presentations, presenting, shipping (literally, first day production patch and deployment), sightseeing, and graciously sacrificing my diet in the name of a USA trip.

 All that to say, climbing has been on my mind but off my radar.

-The closest I’ve come is testing new climbing shoes in sport-stores that happenstance have been en route wherever I've been touristing.
+The only real touchpoint has been trying on new climbing shoes in a few different REI's and Sports Basement's that happenstance have been close to the office or misc touristing.

-This shouldn't be a priority, but I desparately need to replace my battered and bruised, circa 2019, entry level Scarpa's.
-They’ve served me well — heck, they’ve held up well — but they’re well past their best-before date.
+This shouldn't be a priority right now.
+But I desparately need to replace my battered and bruised, circa 2019, entry level Scarpa's (the [Force V](https://us.scarpa.com/force-v)).
+They’ve served me well — heck, they’ve held up well — but their best years are in the rearview.

+{{< image-center-medium src="/scarpa-force-v.jpeg" alt="Scarpa Force V" >}}

 And not just practically speaking.
 They’ve recently become a manifest attack on my nostrils (ie, they f*cking reek), despite best efforts to the contrary.

-Having tried on many too many pairs of potential climbing shoes in the past week, I finally landed some that are hit the sweet spot on almost every dimension.
+Having tried on a boat load of potential climbing shoes in the past week, I finally landed some that are hit the sweet spot on almost every dimension.
 That is: aggression, material, friction, volume, closure, sole.

-But here's the but.
-They’re seeped — drenched — in an almost offensively garish Barbie shade of pink.
-Which, does it really matter?
-In the end, function over form and all... but then, they are really quite pink.
-And then I've just splashed out on a pink backpack.

-The men's version which is slightly wider is a palettable blue, but they just don't fit as well.

-A frustrated voice shouts from the back of the room: "shut the heck up about your first world problems and get the damn shoes".

-Touché.
-Still, they're a bit too pink.
+The shoes in question are the [Butora Gomi's](https://butorausa.com/products/gomi-1).
+I sampled shoes from other brands like La Sportiva, Scarpa, evolv, Black Diamond, etc. but none quite felt right in the same way.

+However.
+For all the boxes they tick, they’re ruinously seeped — drenched even — in an almost offensively garish Barbie-style shade of pink.
+This isn't a bad thing *per se*, pink is a colour I rock constantly.
+The problem is the fluorescence; I'll stand out like Elle Woods at Harvard in these suckers.

+Anyway.
+I slept on it.
+I read some reviews \[[1](https://gearjunkie.com/climbing/butora-gomi-climbing-shoe-review)\], \[[2](https://www.outdoorgearlab.com/reviews/climbing/climbing-shoes-womens/butora-gomi-wide-womens)\].
+I slept on it.
+I tried them on and tested them again.
+I slept on it.

+And then I bought them. 🎉

+I'd like to think only \_part\_ of the purchase can be explained because I received my first pay cheque in several months today.
+Honestly, I couldn't think of a more apt way to celebrate than leaning into being a jolly old capitalist.

+Side note: the gent's version, cut slightly wider but less form fitting to my feet, is a gorgeous pastel sky blue.
+As much as I want to bend physics to get them to fit well to my feet, it ain't gonna happen.

+Super excited to set them free from their cage and onto the wall.

 &nbsp;

-{{< image-center-medium src="/butora-gomi.jpeg" alt="Gym doggo" >}}
+{{< image-center-medium src="/butora-gomi-narrow.jpeg" alt="Butora Gomi narrow" >}}

 &nbsp;